 “During the first panel Sen. Josh Stein took the occasion to mention he had been told people are against it only because President Obama is for it.” – Statement made by Senator Stein at the May 21, Raleigh Chamber Common Core Forum as reported by Anthony Bruno and Felice Pete.

 The tactic here is politicizing Common Core in hopes of polarizing the topic and killing HB1061/SB812.
-Newsflash: Rejection and opposition of the Common Core is Bipartisan and this kind of shutuppery and fear-mongering that you, and your colleagues are engaging in is something you should all be ashamed of.
+Newsflash: Rejection and opposition of the Common Core are Bipartisan and this kind of shutuppery and fear-mongering that you and your colleagues are engaging in is something you should all be ashamed of.
 STOP using our children as your political currency.

 This advice goes double for our Governor.